kellyyfoo/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

    oc project apps-was
    ```

- 1. Build and deploy the application by running the commands in the followin sequence.
+ 1. Build and deploy the application by running the commands in the following sequence.
 Reminder: the `.` at the end of the first command.
     ```
     docker build --tag image-registry.openshift-image-registry.svc:5000/apps-was/cos-was .
     docker login -u openshift -p $(oc whoami -t) image-registry.openshift-image-registry.svc:5000